cazzlewazzle89/WuTangPhlAn/README.md

 gzip MicrobialFastQ/*.fastq
 ```

-Taxonomic and functional microbiome profiling using [HUMANn3](https://github.com/biobakery/humann)
+## Microbiome Profiling
-The script will
+This script perfoms taxonomic and functional profiling using [HUMANn3](https://github.com/biobakery/humann) and will
 * create directories for each output
 * create interleaved fastq files using [BBTools](https://jgi.doe.gov/data-and-tools/bbtools/)
 * run the HUMANn3 pipeline